top of page

 Red Fox 1 Trouble - Complete - Currently Part of Journeys and Transitions at Gallery@501

-Red Fox 2 Mischief - Complete (at Conservation Station studio)
+Red Fox 2 Mischief - Complete (in Conservation Station, Zoo)

-Swift Fox Quiet Bonds - Complete (at Conservation Station studio)
+Swift Fox Quiet Bonds - Complete (in Conservation Station, Zoo)

-Arctic Fox (Featured on the Conservation Carousel) - 28% complete (at Ortona Studio)
+Arctic Fox (Featured on the Conservation Carousel) - 83% complete

 North American River Otter (At Zoo)